If you are new to the project, welcome! We are still in heavy development, but we wish to invite you to take a look at what we have done so far.

 You will need to Install some external tools that are necessary to build the code.

-Further instructions for using the EDK II are provided in the BuildNotes.txt and BuildNotes2.txt at the top of the edk2 directory tree.
-These files are displayed using the web interface to the Subversion repository.
+Further instructions for using the EDK II are provided in the ReleaseNotes.txt at the top of the edk2 directory tree.
+You may also view the Release Notes using the web interface to the Subversion repository.

 Help!
 If you have questions about the code or run into obstacles getting things to work for you, please post a note on the email@example.com mailing list.
 One of our friendly developers will be happy to help you.